BDP congress postponed to next year

 “At this point we have no idea what his motive for burning the house was, and we don’t want to put the life of the victim in danger by releasing him back into the community,” said the investigating officer.

-Mothibedi further highlighted that both burglary and arson were serious offences with burglary attracting a maximum of 14 -year in jail and life in prison for arson.
+Mothibedi further highlighted that both burglary and arson were serious offences with burglary attracting a maximum of 14 -years in jail and life imprisonment for arson.

 “I was smoking a cigarette and I suspect I did not put out the stub, which caused the fire,” he said.